 Of particular importance is the

---server-id option to establish a
+server_id to establish a unique

 replication ID in the range from 1 to 232

-different from every other ID in use by
+different from every other ID in use by any other replication master

-If you omit
+If you do not specify

 explicitly or the default is allowed to be used, the server sets the

 server_id system variable to 1; this is a known